 - if we need to assess your bulky items, we'll let you know the cost of removal before we arrange collection

-Bulky item collections can only be booked by telephone - you will need to contact the customer centre to arrange a collection and make a payment.
+You can only book bulky item collections by telephone; you will need to contact us to arrange a collection and make a payment.
+If you require a next day collection, please call before midday.

 Please ensure you book a bulky item collection day appropriate to your ward/area - see below for collection days.